ysm051222/LinearAl_Prac/README.md

-# LinearAl_Prac
+## LinearAl_Prac
-Linear algebra is all you need.
+# Linear algebra is all you need.

+#I am currently self-learning linear algebra.
+#To practice my application skill, I made this repository.